-Remember that any Enterprise for Education users will need to have the Enterprise license applied to their users in order to see the enterprise features.
-Without the license applied to their user, they are recognized by Google as a traditional G Suite for Education user.
+Remember that any Education Plus users will need to have the Education Plus license applied to their users in order to see the enterprise features.
+Without the license applied to their user, they are recognized by Google as a traditional Google Workspace for Education user.

 There will be times when something is not “working as expected.”
 A student can mute or remove a teacher or other students.
 The video recording is owned by a secretary instead of the superintendent.
 Students cannot join the meeting that they were able to join last week.

 The first thing to establish is what is the Meeting ID of the meeting in question.
 Knowing the nickname of the meeting doesn’t help at all, since there is no way to look up a meeting by nickname once the meeting has ended.
 Enter the Meet Quality Tool.

 This tool offers three views – a meeting view, a person view, and a Google Meet device view.
 You get to the tool through the Admin console by going to Apps > Google Workspace > Meet > Meet quality tool.
 The Google Meet device view is for managed Google Meet hardware, so this is not going to be used in organizations that don’t have these room-based devices.
 The other views, however, offer quite a lot of information about meetings which your users have participated in.

 Within the Meet quality tool, you can find the IDs of meetings, links to recordings, a list of participants and actions taken (like muting or presenting screen), CPU and network usage, packets dropped, all in a dashboard-style for each meeting.
 Information found in this tool can be used to determine if the issue was due to a local network issue or device issue, or if it was because an unexpected user was made the organizer of the meeting instead of the expected teacher.